Other Funding Options

 Conservation Nation

 Grants for innovative, on-the-ground conservation around the world by practitioners from traditionally marginalized communities.
-Grants up to $2,500 for one year.
+Their focus is on helping foster conservation solutions that serve the needs of both nature and people and in terrestrial, marine, or freshwater ecosystems that support a wide range of biodiversity.
+Grants up to $10,000 for one to two years.

-Grants for non-governmental and private sector organizations to help protect biodiversity hotspots.
-CEPF provides small grants up to $20,000 and large grants from $20,000 to $150,000 in the biodiversity hotspots where CEPF currently works..
+Grants for non-governmental and private sector organisations to help protect biodiversity hotspots.
+CEPF provides small grants up to $20,000 and large grants from $20,000 to $150,000.

 Darwin Initiative

-The Darwin Initiative is a UK government grants scheme that helps protect biodiversity, the natural environment and the local communities that live alongside it in developing countries.
-Darwin Initiative Main invites applications for environmental projects between £100,000 and £800,000.
+The Darwin Initiative is a UK government grants scheme that helps protect biodiversity, the natural environment and local communities that live alongside it in developing countries.
+The Darwin Initiative Main invites applications for environmental projects between £100,000 and £600,000.
 Capability & Capacity grants are for £50,000 to £200,000 and Innovation grants are from £10,000 to £200,000.

 Finance Resource Database for Biodiversity (FIRE)

-The Finance Resource Database for Biodiversity (FIRE) helps to close the financing gap for biodiversity conservation by listing over 300 funding opportunities around the world.
+Helps to close the financing gap for biodiversity conservation by listing over 300 funding opportunities around the world.
 The resources are both public and private.
 They include options with a conservation objective, and those with other objectives which also can be used to finance biodiversity.
-FIRE functions as a one-stop-shop, where a project owner can find in one place a multitude of different opportunities matching specific criteria (country, range of funding, type of entity, etc.).

 Funds For NGOs